robonexx/connexion/README.md

 On the page you can sign up for now, will be removed to try out all passwords for now is test123

+Some heads up
+The read me page of the posts for now works as a update /delete post, i combined it due to my idea not being 100% ready The single post page is an easy implementation, the functions update delete was more important in this case testing the prototype

 ```sh
 name        password    role
 ---------------------------------